lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 This document provides considerations for implementations of the EDHOC protocol.
 The security considerations compiled in {{Section 9 of RFC9528}} and in {{Section 7 of RFC9668}} apply.
 The compliance requirements for implementations that are listed in {{Section 8 of RFC9528}} also apply.

-It is foreseeable that the EDHOC protocol will be extended (e.g., as to new cipher suites, new methods, and new types of authentication credentials) and that external security applications will be integrated into EDHOC by embedding the transport of their data in EDHOC EAD items.
+It is foreseeable that the EDHOC protocol will be extended (e.g., in terms of new cipher suites, new methods, and new types of authentication credentials) and that external security applications will be integrated into EDHOC by embedding the transport of their data in EDHOC EAD items.
 For implementations that support such extensions and external applications, the related security considerations and compliance requirements also apply.

 ## Assessing the Correctness of Implementations